polynomialai/polynomialai.github.io/lens/brains.md

 ### **Aspect Brain**

-Topic extraction is the process of identifying the words or phrases that express the main concepts of text to the best of one’s ability.
-Aspect Brain works best on medium to large paragraphs.
+Topic extraction is the process of identifying the words or phrases that, to the best of one's ability, express the major concepts of a text.
+Aspect Brain works best with paragraphs that are medium to large in size.

 ![aspect brain](img/aspect.png)

-A cluster-based probabilistic topic extraction.
+Clustering and component analysis, an unsupervised learning method, are used to extract some of the significant words or phrases.

 ### **Linguistic**

-A Neural Network based model trained to analyse and understand the language and the grammar rules to detect the type of sentences.
-Ideal for identifying questions and greetings.
+To determine the type of sentences, a neural network-based model was trained to analyse and interpret the language and grammatical rules.
+Identifying questions and greetings has never been easier.

 ![linguistic](img/linguistic.png)

-Specifically designed for understanding language and grammar rules.
-The model is trained on the basis of language structure with over 10k data points and currently has over 96% of training accuracy, and scored around 92.2 % internal testing.
+Specifically created to aid in the comprehension of language and grammar standards.
+The model is trained on the basis of linguistic structure with over 10k data points, and it presently has a training accuracy of over 96 percent and an internal testing accuracy of roughly 92.2 percent.

 The current model classes supported are:
 - Accept